 Mexico City is quite large, and the different areas are pretty spread out.
 Each unique area offers something special, and there are over a dozen different neighborhoods.
 How will you know which is the best neighborhood to stay in Mexico City?

-I’ve lived in Mexico City for a few years (before moving to Playa del Carmen) and revisited the city numerous times after I moved away.
-That said, I also stayed in a number of different hotels and areas.
+I’ve lived in Mexico City for a few years (before moving to Playa del Carmen) I moved many times and can say that I lived in pretty much every central and semi-central part of the city.
+I also revisited the city numerous times after I moved away, so as a result, I was able to stay in a number of different hotels.

 Where to Stay in Mexico City – Quick Summary